My Approach to Helping

-I work with individuals in life transitions, those who have experienced trauma/abuse, and/or who are having difficulty with significant relationships and attachments.
+I work with individuals in life transitions, those who have experienced trauma or abuse, or who are having difficulty with significant relationships and attachments.
 When stressed, people sometimes find that they don't have a strong foundation.
 In a safe counseling relationship, you can learn to rebuild one.

 Like any other relationship, the therapy relationship grows and changes.
-And in being attentive to our changes, I can help you to be more open to changes in relationships outside of therapy.
+And in being attentive to changes in the therapeutic relationship, I can help you learn to be more open to changes in your relationships outside of therapy.

 Specific Issue(s) I'm Skilled at Helping With